AkashWarlocks/payments-engine-rust/README.md

 ### Streaming over batch loading
 The CSV reader processes one row at a time via `rdr.deserialize()` — the entire file is never held in memory.
 This keeps memory usage flat regardless of file size.

-### Two HashMaps as the sole state
+### Two HashMaps and a HashSet as the sole state
 `PaymentsEngine` holds:
 - `accounts: HashMap<u16, Account>` — live balance per client
-- `transactions: HashMap<u32, StoredTx>` — only deposits and withdrawals that are eligible for future dispute
+- `transactions: HashMap<u32, StoredTx>` — deposits eligible for future dispute

-Resolved and chargebacked transactions are removed from the map immediately — there is no full transaction history.
-This bounds memory to the number of open (disputable) transactions, not total transaction count.
+- `finalised_txs: HashSet<u32>` — tx IDs that have been resolved or chargebacked

+When a transaction is resolved or chargebacked it is removed from `transactions` and its ID is moved into `finalised_txs`.
+This prevents tx ID reuse: a deposit or withdrawal whose `tx` appears in either map is silently rejected.
+Memory is bounded to open (disputable) transactions plus the set of finalised IDs, not total transaction count.

 ### `rust_decimal` for monetary arithmetic
 `f32`/`f64` cannot represent many decimal fractions exactly. `rust_decimal` uses a base-10 integer representation, giving exact arithmetic up to 28 significant digits.
 All amounts are stored and computed as `Decimal`, and formatted to 4 decimal places on output.